How To Check If Eggs Are Still Edible | Egg Float Test

 I had a house full of kids who had spent the night, so for breakfast I needed a quick and easy meal that was kid-approved.
 I made my oven baked puffy pancakes, which requires two eggs per batch.

-I pulled out the eggs from the refrigerator and had no idea if they were still good or not.
+I pulled out the eggs from the refrigerator and had no idea how to tell if the eggs were still good or if they had gone bad.

 I thought back to a conversation I had while in Italy with several of my husband’s co-workers.
-One gentleman, Paolo, had told me he tests his eggs always before using them by placing them in a bowl of water.
+One gentleman, Paolo, had told me he always performs a simple egg water float test before using eggs by placing them in a bowl of water.
 He said that if the eggs sink; they are good.
 If the eggs float; they are bad.

 So that’s just what I did before cracking the eggs into my puffy pancake batter!
 I tested my eggs to see if they were still good or not.